- How do I request visits/prayers when someone is ill?

 Please contact one of our rabbis for help in planning a ceremony.

-To schedule a baby naming at the Torah during Shabbat services, please contact our Assistant Cantor, Leonard Gutman at email@example.com.
+To schedule a baby naming at the Torah during Shabbat services, please contact Assistant Cantor Leonard Gutman at email@example.com.

 How do I plan my child’s Jewish education?

 To provide Jewish experiences and learning for children grades K-7, we run a Religious School that meets twice per week.
-Post Bar/Bat Mitzvah learning continues at ATID, our Community High School for grades 8-12.
+Contact Ari Reis at firstname.lastname@example.org for information on our program, and/or enrollment forms.

 Whether you’re looking to volunteer just once or on a regular basis, Congregation Shaarey Zedek is a place where you can truly make a difference.
 There are a variety of volunteer opportunities from which to choose: